Main Menu

 Victoria Square House, Victoria Square, Birmingham B2 4BP

-What they do?.
 The Gambling Commission was set up under the Gambling Act 2005.
 It has taken over the role previously played by the Gaming Board for Great Britain in regulating casinos, bingo, gaming machines and lotteries.
-In addition, from 2007 it will have responsibility for the regulation of betting and remote gambling, as well as helping to protect children and vulnerable people.
+In addition, from 2007 it has the responsibility for the regulation of betting and remote gambling, as well as helping to protect children and vulnerable people.
 The Commission is also responsible for advising local and central government on issues related to gambling.
 The Commission is not responsible for regulating spread betting or the National Lottery which are the responsibility of the FInancial Services Authority and the National Lottery Commission, respectively.

 Betting